geekyquentin/cryptography-in-IMD/README.md

 #### Automatic Shock Delivery

 Automatic shock delivery doesn’t rely on the programmer’s availability to deliver the manual shock.
 This therapy depends on the first (`dose-v1`), second (`dose-v2`), and subsequent (`dose-vn`) shock energies.
 Every shock dose involves sending shocks a certain number of times, denoted with “Shocks per episode (`valuesh`)”.
-Shock per episode is the maximum number of shock doses delivered per episode.
+Shock per episode is the maximum number of shock doses delivered per episode[^2].

 In the first step, shock doses of `dose-v1` are provided.
 If the appropriate therapy is not delivered, shock doses of `dose-v2` are given.
 If this still fails, shock doses of energy `dose-vn` are given.
 If this fails too, then we report heart failure.
-Each of the above doses is given `valuesh` times.
+Each of the above doses is given `valuesh` times[^2].

 **Implementation:** Whenever the ICD detects tachycardia, it delivers the shock automatically.
 The shock delivery is done in the following way: